vfonic/vscode-ada-lightbulb/README.md

 ## Release Notes

-Detailed Release Notes are available [here](CHANGELOG.md).
+Detailed Release Notes are available in the [CHANGELOG](CHANGELOG.md).

+## Contributing

+If you found a problem, or have a feature request, please open an [issue](https://github.com/vfonic/vscode-ada-lightbulb/issues) about it.

-## Visual Studio Marketplace
+## License

-This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vfonic.ada-lightbulb) for Visual Studio Code.
+MIT